 |The name of the current thread when the log is fired.|

 |The version of the logger.|

-Typical integrations relying on these attributes are: Java, NodeJs, .NET, Golang, Python, etc.
+Typical integrations relying on these attributes are Java, NodeJs, .NET, Golang, Python, and so on.

 Database related attributes are prefixed by